 Stage-wise Survival Rates for Breast Cancer

-Life expectancy is the first concern of every breast cancer patient and his family.
+Life expectancy and survival is the first concern of every breast cancer patient and his family.
 This invasive disease even at early stages leaves the patients with lots of worries as there is no promised outcome of treatment.
 The life expectancy varies according to the age, health condition, and cancer type.
 In addition, the lower stages tend to have more survival chances than the higher ones.
 But unfortunately, when the tumor becomes malignant, you can’t really say how much time has the patient left.

 Before going toward, the life expectancy, it is crucial understand the concept of “5 Years survival rate”.

 According to the definition: Percentage of people who live at least 5 years after diagnosing of cancer.

 These relative survival rates are a more precise way to calculate survival.
 For example, women with breast cancer to women as percentage of overall population.

 Stage 0 and 1